- compatible and tested with MATLAB 2021a, 2020b, 2020a, 2019b, 2019a, 2018b, 2018a

 If you encounter incompatibilities or bugs in the ParaMonte library with any of the supported MATLAB versions in the above, please report the issue on the GitHub issues page of the library.

 There are two ways to install and use the ParaMonte library from MATLAB on your system:

 - Download and unzip the prebuilt MATLAB package for ParaMonte from the project repository’s release page on GitHub:

 - For Linux: libparamonte_matlab_linux_x64.tar.gz.

-For macOS (Darwin): Follow the instruction below to download this compressed file: libparamonte_matlab_darwin_x64.tar.gz.Important: If you are a macOS user, we strongly recommend you to NOT download the library directly from the the library's GitHub release page and NOT by clicking directly on the above link.
+For macOS (Darwin): Follow the instruction below to download this compressed file: libparamonte_matlab_darwin_x64.tar.gz (do NOT download this file by directly clicking on this link.
+Follow the instructions below).Important: If you are a macOS user, we strongly recommend you to NOT download the library directly from the the library's GitHub release page and NOT by clicking directly on the above link.
 Instead, use the

 curlcommand line program in a Bash terminal to download the library from the GitHub release page.
 For example, open a Bash or zsh terminal on your macOS and type the following,